Eight of Cups Meaning, Guide And Review

 Eight of Cups Description

 The imagery of the Eight of Cups depicts a man walking away from the cups standing in the foreground; here, the cups are the main object of observation in the frame as they’re closer to the picture and very far from the man.
-The man is hunched and moving forward in a very negative body language depicting his sense of hopelessness and helplessness.
+The man is hunched and moving forward in a very negative body language depicting his hopelessness and helplessness.

 The cups on the ground are standing in two rows, and the rows are meticulously designed to highlight that one cup is missing.
-The reason is that eight cups are stacked in two rows, and the first row has five cups while the second only has three, highlighting the fact that the second row is missing a cup when they’re just not aligned properly.
+The reason is that eight cups are stacked in two rows, and the first row has five cups while the second only has three, highlighting that the second row is missing a cup when they’re just not aligned properly.

 The card Eight of Cups background holds a mountain towards which the man is walking, leaving the eight cups, his everything behind.
 There’s also a river flowing in the backdrop at the foot of the mountain.